pts/tinyveracrypt/README.txt

 though, `cryptsetup open' won't be able to open it without the `--type tcrypt --veracrypt' flag.

+Alternatively, you can run

+  $ ./tinyveracrypt.py init --mkfat=2K --fat-label=... --fat-uuid=... ...
+RAWDEVICE

+, but the FAT filesystem has only a short (4-byte) UUID.

+It would be possible to create a fake JFS filesystem (with volume label and UUID) similar to what set_jfs_id.py does, but it's not implemented yet.

+For filesystems reiserfs and btrfs, adding a volume label (16 bytes maximum) and a full-width UUID (16 bytes) will be possible without using extra disk space (using set_jfs_id.py in a tricky way).
+For filesystems ext2, ext3 and ext4 extra disk space has to be used (except possibly with a fake 1K FAT filesystem).

 Q15.
 What are the dependencies of tinyveracrypt?
 """"""""""""""""""""""""""""""""""""""""""""""""
 For creating and examining encrypted volumes, only Python 2.x is needed.